 ‘The negative economic consequences, including lost profits, which the injured party has suffered’

-- The application of principles (i) and (ii) has allowed a patentee to recover damages that exceed its turnover in the articles that actually infringe, by taking account of foreseeable consequences, such as loss of sales of spare parts and of servicing contracts, even after patent expiry.
-Principle (vi) is especially applicable in the not uncommon situation of a market in which there are other competitors, when an assessment of the patentee’s sales prospects absent the infringement has to be made.
+The application of principles (i) and (ii), above, has allowed a patentee to recover damages that exceed its turnover in the articles that actually infringe, by taking account of foreseeable consequences, such as loss of sales of spare parts and of servicing contracts, even after patent expiry.
+Principle (vi) is especially applicable in the not uncommon situation of a market in which there are competitors other than the infringer, when an assessment of the patentee’s sales prospects absent the infringement has to be made.

 ‘Unfair profits made by the infringer’

 As already observed, the obscure drafting of Article 13 of the enforcement Directive invites the question of what relationship, if any, exists between the lost profits that the injured party has suffered and the ‘unfair profits’ made by the infringer.
 Thus, although ‘negative economic consequences, including lost profits which the injured party has suffered’ are clearly a type of ‘damages appropriate to the actual prejudice suffered by [the right holder] as a result of the infringement’, it is less easy to see how, as a matter of logic, ‘unfair profits made by the infringer’ can properly be so characterised.